MunishMummadi/blog/content/Understanding-HTTP-for-backend-engineers.md

 }
 ```
 ## 3. Types of Headers
   1. **Request Headers**
-	1. User-Agent - for identirfying cleint
+     1. User-Agent - for identirfying client
      2. Authorization - diff credentials bearer tokens
      3. Cookie
      4. Accept - what type of content our client accpets
   2. **General Headers**: somekind of info about the Header
      1. Date
      2. Cache-control
      3. connection: whether to keep it alive or close it
   3. **Representation Headers**
      1. Content-Type: type i.e json, html etc
      2. Content-Length: size of resource in bytes
      3. Content-Encoding: deeplayer
      4. ETag
   4. **Security Headers**
      1. Strict-Transport-Security(HSTS): client only communicates over https
      2. Content-Security-Policy(CSP): Helping prevent cross site scripting attacks
      3. X-Frame-Options:
      4. X-Content-Type-Options: preventing mining attacks
      5. Set-Cookie:
   5. **Custom headers**

 ## 4. HTTP Methods
 - Methods define the **intent** of the interactions

   1. **GET** - fetch the data from the server.
 It shouldn't modify anything on the server.
   2. **POST** - create some data in the server. post req has a body(bcz how else can we send the data to the server.)
   3. **PUT** - Update data but the entire data need to be replaced. *PUT is the complete replacement*
   4. **PATCH** - Patch is like append method i.e we can just add new data but in case of put we need to replace everything.
 Patch is selective replacement
+  5.  **DELETE** - Remove everything
-<span style="color: yellow;">**Rule of thumb**</span>: Always use Patch method.
+- <span style="color: yellow;">**Rule of thumb**</span>: Always use Patch method.
 Unless you have an explicit usecase with PUT
-5. **DELETE** - Remove everything

 ## 5. Idempotent vs. Non-idempotent